mmaaddiieemm/search-app/README.md

 ## Improvement opportunities:

-- The logic in App.js that parses the input string could be more robust and the application could provide better error output.
+- The logic in App.js that parses the input string could be more robust and the application could provide better error output/help information.
+- Functionality could be extended so that if, for instance the user searches for name=Maddie Meier, the results include both the associated user item and also any tickets, organizations (if applicable) which reference that specific user ID.
+- There are a couple of ways the search could be made more efficient:
+    - Reduce the number of calls to the search funtion until the user input is complete.
+    - Reduce the size of data passed between methods by just passing the index of the entry instead of the entire entry.
+    - Implement some sort of caching mechanism for recent results.

 ## Other Information
 * [create-react-app information and scripts](/doc/reactinfo.md)